KlaraMartinsson/BREATHE/README.md

 - Easy navigation through all pages
 - All external links opens up in a new tab
 - All links have an aria-label for improving accessibility
-- Youtube video with guided infomration
+- Youtube video with guided information
 - Frequently asked questions and answers

 ## Features that could improve